MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

 If you get a lawyer supporting your claim from early on, you can protect your rights and get the maximum benefits available.

-Start with a free consultation about your situation.
+Start with a free consultation at Bothwell Hamill & Sutton, PLLC about your situation.

-What Evidence Do I Need for a Burn Injury Workers’ Comp Claim in Washington?
+What Evidence Do You Need For A Burn Injury Workers’ Comp Claim In Washington?

 When you’re filing a workers’ comp claim for a burn injury, L&I will look for you to provide “objective findings.”